jacobbeatty/Sum-Edge-Lengths/readme.txt

 # SumEdgeLengths Plugin

-This is a Blender plugin that calculates the total length of all edges in a mesh.
+This is a Blender plugin that calculates the total length of all selected edges and displays the sum in the status bar.

 ## Installation